sherlockhoe90/sherlockhoe90.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a B.Engg.
 Computer Science graduate from [L.J.
 Institute of Engineering & Technology](https://www.ljku.edu.in/), a part of the [Gujarat Technological University](https://www.gtu.ac.in/).
 Having completed my graduation in July 2022 with a major in Information & Communication Technology, I am actively looking for full-time work opportunities.
-I am skilled predominantly in the Java domain, including but not limited to Core Java, JSP, JSTL, JDBC, MVC, Hibernate, Spring, HTML, C, and more.
+I am skilled predominantly in the Java domain, including but not limited to Core Java, JSP, JSTL, JDBC, MVC, Hibernate, Spring, HTML, CSS, C, and more.

 I have managed to gain industrial experiences in short stints over the years.
 Among many organizations, I have received training as a Java Trainee at [StackCodie Pvt Ltd](https://www.stackcodie.com/), as a Summer Intern at [Axiray Pvt Ltd](http://axisray.in), and as a Cyber Security Intern at Hackersdaddy Inc.